shenwei356/seqkit/doc/docs/benchmark.md

 All tests were repeated 4 times.

+Result shows that the self-implemented FASTA parsing module has better performance than the [Biogo](https://github.com/biogo/biogo), a bioinformatics library for Go.

 ### Performance comparison with other tools

 Fakit used all CPUs (4 for my computer) by default.